jmayntzhusen/rfcs/packages/0024-nuget-format.md

 ### Milestone 1: NuGetify the Umbraco zip structure

-_This milestone can be completed on Umbraco 8_
+_This milestone can be completed on **Umbraco 8**_

 The first step towards accepting NuGet packages in Umbraco would be to allow both the standard Umbraco zip and a NuGet package to work when installed in the backoffice.
 To get that process started we can start by making their structures more similar.
 If you compare a NuGet file structure with a zip one you will see that NuGet properly nests files in folders as they are expected to be once installed.
 The Umbraco zip has a flat structure and a manifest file (package.xml) that keeps track of paths:

 ![Structure difference](assets/structure-dif.png)

-Moving all files in the Umbraco zip into a "Content" folder as it is in NuGet will also help make it a lot clearer for package devs and consumers what the package actually does!
+Moving all files in the Umbraco zip into a "Content" folder as it is in NuGet will also help make it a lot clearer for package devs and consumers what the package does!

 We also suggest that we split out the schema and content parts of the package xml into seperate files.
 So instead of having a huge package.xml file with elements like this one: